Tsuribori/pleroma-helm/README.md

 ## Installing

-`cp values.yaml.template values.yaml`
+`cp values.template.yaml values.yaml`

 This Chart has been constructed with [docker-pleroma](https://github.com/angristan/docker-pleroma) by Angristan in mind, and should work out of the box with it.
-Follow the instructions they have made for building the image (SECURITY WARNING: the postgresql password will be baked into the image so DO NOT PUBLISH IT TO A PUBLIC DOCKER REGISTRY!).
+Follow the instructions they have made for building the image (SECURITY WARNING: the postgresql password will be baked into the image so DO NOT PUBLISH IT TO A PUBLIC DOCKER REGISTRY if you are going to use the same password!).

-Most importantly the value of the postgres hostname MUST be `{{ .Release.Name }}-postgresql }}`, due to the fact that all configs are baked in and can't be set by Kubernetes.
-After building change the contents in `values.yaml` to those matching `config/secret.exs`, most importantly the database and ingress parameters.
+You can configure some Pleroma config values in `values.yaml` (you must atleast set the secret key).
+All configuration parameters can be changed/added in `templates/pleroma-configmap.yaml` which will be injected into the container
+(so the values used in building the Docker image can be overwritten, however this will trigger a recompilation inside the container so it's not the most efficient, but it is convienient).
+The hostname will be taken from the first host defined in the ingress so it's important to change it to your own.
 By default only `1Gi` is reserved for user uploads.

 Install with: